zimop/PetStore/README.md

 Finally, models in `./server/models` get relevant data by querying the SQL database.
 To accomplish this, they use the `server/mysqlHandle.js` file which defines some convenience functions that make it easier to send SQL queries using the mysql npm package.

+## Testing

+### Running the Tests

+To run the front-end tests, navigate to `react-frontend` and run `npm run test -- --watchAll=false`.

+To run the back-end tests, navigate to `server` and run `npm run test`.

+### Writing the Tests

+We use Jest to run the tests.
+To find out more about testing, please read the existing tests or read the Jest documentation.

+The tests for the front-end are stored in `react-frontend/src/__tests__`.
+The tests for the back-end are stored in `server/__tests__`.
+Any JS file in these folders will be detected as a test and run automatically.

 ## About

 200_OK is a website developed for the IT Project subject at the University of Melbourne.